DENON AVR-4306 RECEIVER

 Imagine my surprise while taking these photos when I saw a loose ground wire near the front panel.
 I found the screw rolling around in the bottom of the chassis.
 Luckily it seems to not have caused any issues.

-BELOW: Every electrolytic on the audio boards is a brown Elna RA3.
+Every electrolytic on the audio boards is a brown Elna RA3.
 According to the 2004 Elna catalog the RA3 is a "miniature aluminum electrolytic capacitor for audio.
 With the same size as that for Series RE3 miniaturized standard capacitors, a high resolution sound quality grade has been realized.
 The newly developed audio use material makes clear sound a reality.
 All lead wires are copper clad steel".

-Denon chose RA3s over standard types, so while the electrolytics in the 4306 were 18 years old I decided to trust the sound quality and leave them as is.
+Denon chose RA3s over standard types, so while the electrolytics in the 4306 are almost 20 years old I decided to trust the sound quality and leave them as is.
 The cable layout is complex and dismantling the unit just to replace a couple of electrolytics on each pre-out wasn't worth the risk.
 So the only thing I did was to line up all the caps.
 I find this adds a nice Feng-Shui feel.
 I also replaced the metal foil tape on the chassis edge and blew the dust out.

 CONCLUSION